OWP

-Look at the cute humming birds..how can you look at them and not say "Awww".
+Look at these cute hummingbirds..how can you look at them and not say "Awww".
 They were hand-carved, given life, by an artisan in Huancayo, Peru.
 Each gourd is skinned, cleaned and sundried before its surface is etched and burnt with the intricate designs that adorn its surface.
-They make a Hoot of an ornament to sit on the shelf, desk, as a decoration for the home or office, or as a gift for owl lovers.
+They make a Hoot of an ornament to sit on the shelf or desk, as a decoration for the home or office, or as a gift for bird lovers.

-- Measures 2" high x 3" diameter at base
+- Measures 2" high x 3" diameter at the base

 Gourds are a natural and uniquely shaped vegetable, similar to a pumpkin or a squash.
-As such, designs, shape and dimensions will vary slightly.
+As such, designs, shapes, and dimensions will vary slightly.

 Handmade in Peru and Fair Trade imported